sankur-codes/jiaz/README.md

 - Server URL (required)
 - User token (required)
 - Optional fields: `jira_project`, `jira_backlog_name`, `jira_sprintboard_name`
+- **Gemini API key** (optional) - For enhanced AI-powered analysis using Google's Gemini models

 If you leave required fields empty, it will fallback to the `default` block (or ask you again if missing).

+> **🔗 LLM Provider Selection**: jiaz now supports both local Ollama models and Google's Gemini.
+If a valid Gemini API key is provided, it will be used for faster responses.
+Otherwise, the system falls back to Ollama.

 ---